-The Federal Aviation Administration now requires every small UAS operator to register before flight.
+The Federal Aviation Administration requires every UAS operator to register before flight.

-An unmanned aircraft system (UAS), sometimes called a drone, is an aircraft without a human pilot onboard – the drone or UAS is controlled from an operator on the ground.
+An unmanned aircraft system (UAS), or drone, is an aircraft without a human pilot onboard – instead, the UAS is controlled from an operator on the ground.

 Drone Registration Labels